 ||One individual shooter.

 ^Scoutreach is a school Scouting program for youth at their school.
-The Scouts receive all of the same opportunities as a traditional unit, including, summer camp, pinewood derbies and community service.
-Qualified volunteers, call the Scoutreach Corps, assist paid program specialists with teaching providing Scouts with high-quality Scouting experiences in elementary, middle schools, and community centers throughout the greater Houston area.
+The Scouts receive all of the same opportunities as a traditional unit, including, summer camp and community service.
+Qualified volunteers, called the Scoutreach Corps, assist paid program specialists to provide Scouts high-quality Scouting experiences in elementary, middle schools, and community centers throughout the greater Houston area.
 Sam Houston Area Council is committed to making Scouting accessible to youth that may not be able to join a traditional unit.

 |Shooter Gift Sponsor

 ||Underwrites the shooter gifts that will be presented to each team, recognition in the event program, website listing, sponsor banner, and gift items

 ||Recognition in the event program, website listing, sponsor banner.